 What do people with latex allergy need to know during the COVID-19 crisis?

-The Coronavirus pandemic, or COVID-19, is taking a toll on the availability of personal protective equipment (PPE), including N95 masks, eyewear and gloves.
-If you have a latex allergy, you are likely wondering: will the increasing demand for gloves by medical professionals and the public-at-large lead to a resurgence in use of latex gloves?
+The COVID-19 pandemic impacted the availability of personal protective equipment (PPE), including N95 masks, eyewear and gloves.
+If you have a latex allergy, you may wonder: will the demand for gloves by medical professionals and the public-at-large lead to a resurgence in use of latex gloves?

-This need for PPE has the potential to create problems for those individuals who are latex-allergic.
-It is also a risk for others who could unwittingly develop a latex allergy from repetitive use of latex gloves.
+This need for PPE has the potential to create problems for those people who are allergic to latex.
+It is also a risk for others who could develop a latex allergy from repetitive use of latex gloves.

 In the 1980s, there was an increased demand for latex gloves to protect healthcare workers.
 This resulted in an epidemic of latex allergy.
-Individuals who became allergic to latex experienced various symptoms ranging from contact dermatitis, runny, itchy, watery eyes and nose as well as asthma and anaphylaxis.
+Individuals who became allergic to latex experienced various symptoms ranging from contact dermatitis, runny nose, itchy and watery eyes, as well as asthma and anaphylaxis in severe cases.
 Many in the healthcare field were adversely affected.

-It is important that we do not forget the lessons we learned in the 1980s and ‘90s as to the potential of developing latex allergy and preventing exposure to the already latex-allergic individual.
+It is important that we do not forget the lessons learned in the 1980s and ‘90s as to the potential of developing latex allergy and preventing exposure to people already allergic to latex.

 What do you recommend for people with latex allergies during COVID-19?